Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Introduction

-{\it Introduction.}--- Glasses and gels are both dynamically arrested states of matter~\cite{Berthier2011Theoretical,Zaccarelli2007Colloidal}.
-Glasses are almost homogeneous, down to the scale of its constituent particles, whereas gels are typically characterized by mesoscopic network-like structures.
-However, if we focus on the boundary between these two phases, it is difficult to clearly distinguish them because low-density glasses and high-density gels exhibit almost identical disordered structures~\cite{Zaccarelli2007Colloidal,Royall2018Vitrivication}.
+Phase separation is a key to the formation of heterogeneous structures in nature.
+In particular, if there is a strong viscoelastic asymmetry between the two coexisting phases, the system exhibits various patterns during the process of phase separation~\cite{Tanaka2000Viscoelastic}.
+This phenomenon is called viscoelastic phase separation and is attributed to many pattern formation phenomena such as the formation of membrane filters or plastic foams~\cite{Tanaka2000Viscoelastic}.

-Among many proposed gelation mechanisms, the arrested phase separation is a representative process in which a glass phase is essential~\cite{Zaccarelli2007Colloidal,Royall2018Vitrivication,Lu2008Gelation,Zaccarelli2008Gelation,Testard2011Influence,Testard2014Intermittent}.
-When a normal liquid is rapidly quenched to the inside of the spinodal region (see also Fig.~\ref{fig:phase}), we obtain a spatially heterogeneous structure that is composed of low-density gas and high-density liquid, which is a typical phase separation.
-However, if the temperature after the quench is so low that the high-density phase comprises supercooled liquids or glasses, the phase separation process is dynamically arrested by this slow high-density region.
-Therefore, the phase separation is interrupted and cannot be completed within the experimental time period.
+The viscoelastic phase separation also plays an essential role in the formation of the network-like structure of a physical gel~\cite{Zaccarelli2007Colloidal,Royall2018Vitrification,Lu2008Gelation,Zaccarelli2008Gelation,Testard2011Influence,Testard2014Intermittent,Chaudhuri2016Phase,Chaudhuri2016Structural}.
+Unlike chemical gels, in which networks are formed by chemical reaction such as crosslinking, physical gels are characterized by transient networks formed by intermolecular forces.
+When a liquid state is quenched deeply into the gas-liquid coexisting region and the temperature is lower than the glass transition temperature (see also Fig.~\ref{fig:phase}), the phase separation process is dynamically arrested by the slow dense phase.
+Due to this slow dynamics, the phase separation cannot be completed within the experimental time period.
 The resulting non-equilibrium state is interpreted as a gel.

+Thus, gels are closely related to glasses~\cite{Berthier2011Theoretical,Zaccarelli2007Colloidal}, which are almost homogeneous down to the scale of their constituent particles.
+However, it is difficult to clearly distinguish these two disordered states near the boundary between the two phases because low-density glasses and high-density gels exhibit almost identical structures~\cite{Zaccarelli2007Colloidal,Royall2018Vitrification}.
+In other words, one cannot determine precisely the line that separates the liquid and coexisting phases in the low-temperature region based only on structural data.